niklaushirt/aiops-install_3.1/tools/9_servicenow/snow-Integrate.md

 To create a ServiceNow integration, complete the following steps:

 1. Log in to IBM Cloud Pak for Watson AIOps.
-2. From the console, click the navigation menu (four horizontal bars), then click Define > Data and tool integrations as shown below:
+2. From the console, click the navigation menu (four horizontal bars), then click `Define` > `Data and tool integrations` as shown below:

     ![config-list](./images/define-data-integration.png)

-3. On the ServiceNow tile, click Add integration.
+3. On the ServiceNow tile, click `Add integration`.

     **Note:** If you do not immediately see the integration that you want to create, you can filter the tiles by type of integration.
 Click the type of integration that you want in the Category section.